jackthiru1/React-Friends/README.md

 - PUT `/update`: Update a friend's birthday in the database
 - DELETE `/delete/:id`: Delete a friend's entry from the database

-## Local Setup

-1. Clone the repository
-2. Install dependencies for both the front end and back end: